 If you do become aware of a potential criminal investigation relating to your clinical care of a patient:

-It should also be reassuring to know that the MDU's criminal solicitors have an excellent track record in achieving a successful outcome for members.
-The vast majority of police investigations against MDU members do not result in a prosecution, and only about one in four prosecutions for our in-house team has resulted in a conviction.
+Our criminal solicitors have an excellent track record in achieving a successful outcome for members.
+Most police investigations against MDU members do not result in a prosecution, and only about one in four prosecutions for our in-house team has resulted in a conviction.